acteng/atip-data-prep/ordnance_survey_layers/README.md

 You'll need to have [Rust](https://www.rust-lang.org/tools/install) and [tippecanoe](https://github.com/felt/tippecanoe) installed on your system.
+Some operating systems may need you to manually install gdal as well, for using Ubuntu in WSL I had to run `sudo apt-get install libgdal-dev`.

 You also need to manually download two datasets from OS.
 Log in to the [OS DataHub](https://osdatahub.os.uk).
 Use "OS Select+Build" to create a new recipe